 Toyota 20R engines: details and photos

-Externally, the 20R featured both an electric fuel pump (still unusual at the time) for steady fuel delivery and to avoid vapor lock, coupled with a better fuel return system that smoothed idling by keeping a constant supply of fuel at a more even pressure and temperature.
-The two-barrel downdraft carburetor featured a coolant-driven automatic choke, for more even operation.
+Externally, the 20R used an electric fuel pump (still unusual at the time) for steady fuel delivery and to avoid vapor lock.
+The two-barrel downdraft carburetor had a coolant-driven automatic choke, for more even operation.
+The engine itself had a chain-driven single overhead cam driving two valves per cylinder (eight total).

 Because of its new design with emissions in mind, the 20R engines required “less tubing and plumbing” and fewer moving parts, yet emissions were well within regulations when introduced in 1975.
 Part of the improvement was in the air injection system itself, which was still used.
 A catalytic converter was used on Corona and Celica in the United States, but not the half-ton, which could use either regular or low-lead gas; the cars, due to the converter, had to use unleaded (but regular unleaded).